zephyros-dev/macos-config/README.md

 # Troubleshooting
 ## External display does not works
 - Some external displays does not work without proper refresh rate.
 Turn on vnc in preferences and vnc into the display to change it
+## Brew is not in path if use shell fish
+TODO